Adore2113/MarsHSim/docs/dev_log.md

     ♡ figure out what to put gases at in quick_test for starting values

-    ♡ figure out values for new commented out variables in state and quick_test, and if I really even need them
+    ♡ figure out values for new commented out variables in state and quick_test and if I really even need them

     ♡ add a little bit of a leak while venting